usgs/waterdataui/README.md

 So that is the backstory, what is important here is that for your local development, the lookup files are stored in the repository in the folder wdfn-server/data and they are not automatically updated.
-Please note, that the files in the wdfn-server/data directory are there for local development; they are not the files used in the deployed versions of the application.
+Please note, that the files in the wdfn-server/data directory are there for local development; they are not, necessarily, the files used in the deployed versions of the application.

 There are not many use cases in which the above deployment detail would make a difference or would